MitchelPaulin/Walleye/README.md

 The engine should also work in any chess program that supports UCI, at this time however it has only been tested with [Cute Chess](https://cutechess.com/).

+Walleye is deployed on a fairly cheap AWS instance.
+You can find out more about how Walleye is deployed [here](https://github.com/MitchelPaulin/Walleye-AWS)

 ## Example Usage

 By default, the engine launches in UCI mode and expects to be loaded into a chess GUI. \